Details for VCN Flow Logs

 Limitations and Considerations

-- Some traffic may not be logged during a capture window because of capacity issues or system errors.
-In such cases, NODATA or SKIPDATA log status is recorded.
+- Some traffic might not be logged during a capture window because of capacity issues or system errors.
+In such cases, NODATA, or SKIPDATA log status is recorded.

 - Some services manage VNICs.
 For example, the Load Balancing service manages VNICs attached to load balancers.
 Flow logs for managed VNICs are captured, and identified by VNIC ID.
 Flow logs, however, currently do not include a field to indicate what service such VNICs belong to.